 There are numerous winter coats with such attributes although the Columbia Sportswear Long Down Winter Jacket seems to stand out.
-It is long, thick, soft, insulated, and well ventilated.
-All these attributes work hand in hand to the body from cold.
+It is long, thick, soft, insulated, and well-ventilated.
+All these attributes work hand in hand with the body from cold.

 3. What is the best clothing for extreme cold?

-Extreme cold demands clothes that are of thick, warm and well insulated.
-Moreover, the clothing ought to consist of a water repellent material.
-That is not all; the clothing should be tight fitting to curb the loss of heat from the body.
+Extreme cold demands clothes that are thick, warm, and well-insulated.
+Moreover, the clothing ought to consist of water-repellent material.
+That is not all; the clothing should be tight-fitting to curb the loss of heat from the body.

 4. What to wear in freezing conditions?

 You need a comfortable flannel shirt and a pair of fleece tights.
-The next layer should comprise of a cardigan and a pair of hiking pants or jeans.
+The next layer should comprise a cardigan and a pair of hiking pants or jeans.
 You can cover up with a wrap-style wool coat.
 Of course, your feet need to be protected too and that is where a pair of hiking boots come in.
 The head, neck, and hand need to remain warm too.
 For that, you require a knit headband, thick scarf, and warm gloves respectively.

 5. What should I pack for extreme cold weather?

-You need to pack up base layer clothing such as base layer shirts and fleece tights.
+You need to pack up base-layer clothing such as base-layer shirts and fleece tights.
 Other than that, warm thick socks are a necessity for the feet although thin socks are great too.
 Cold weather hiking gear should be packed in layers.
-Most importantly, you need proper boots not to mention a cold-weather jacket and pair of pants.
+Most importantly, you need proper boots not to mention a cold-weather jacket and a pair of pants.

 6. Are North Face jackets worth it?

 These jackets tend to be quite costly although their performance and functionality are next to none.
 If you want a jacket that will serve you for a long time and still deliver the best results, The North Face jacket would be right for the job.

 7. What temperature should you wear thermals?